Ultimate Xi’an Travel Guide 2026: Top Tips, Food, Itineraries

 No, I strongly don’t recommend staying near the Terracotta Army, because it’s around 1 hour from the centre of the city.

-Here are my suggestions:
+Here are some of my suggestions:

 Sofitel Legend People’s Grand Hotel if you want a central location inside the city walls, superb service and interiors, and plenty of dining options in the neighbourhood.